Farook College

-Farook College is a government-aided, autonomous, arts and science college located in Feroke near Calicut, Kerala, India.
+Farook College is a government-aided, autonomous, arts and science college located in Feroke near Kozhikode, Kerala, India.
 It is the largest residential post-graduate aided institution in Kerala affiliated to the University of Calicut; it was granted autonomous college status in 2015.

-Established in 1948, Farook College has been identified by the University Grants Commission of India as a College with Potential for Excellence (CPE), the first college under Calicut Universities to receive the status.
-It was accredited by NAAC at 5-star level in 2002 and re-accredited at A+ in 2016.
+Established in 1948, Farook College has been identified by the University Grants Commission of India as a College with Potential for Excellence (CPE), the first college under Calicut University to receive the status.
+It was accredited by NAAC at 5-star level in 2002 and re-accredited at A+ in 2016 and A++ in 2025.
 It is the winner of Moulana Azad National Literacy Award, R. Sanker Award (two times) for the best first-grade college in the state and the winner of a campus award of University of Calicut among Arts and Science colleges.

-College ranked 71 in All India Ranking by National Institutional Ranking Framework during 2019.
+It ranked 82 among colleges in India by the National Institutional Ranking Framework in 2025.

 Location

-The college is on a hillock near the Sales Tax Checkpost at Feroke-Chungam on Chaliyar river 5 km from Feroke Railway Station, 14 km from the city of Calicut and at a distance of 16 km from Calicut Airport.
+The college is on a hillock near the Sales Tax Checkpost at Feroke-Chungam on Chaliyar river 5 km from Feroke Railway Station, 14 km from the city of Calicut and at a distance of 16 km from Kozhikode Airport.

 The entire campus comprising the college, its hostels, the staff quarters and its sister concerns covers an area of 72 acres.
 The entire village is popularly called 'Farook College' and has a post office called 'Farook College'.

 The name of the village was 'Iru-mooli-Parambu' or the 'land of the humming wind' but the locals started calling the place 'Farook College Town' once the college started functioning in 1948.
 Today the village looks like a township with several colleges, schools and training organizations.